-- Participants will receive scheduled coaching phone calls with the cohort facilitators.
+- Participants will benefit from coaching phone calls with the cohort facilitators.

 What is required in order to participate?

-- Commitment to be present at and participating in each of the three gatherings
+- Commitment to be present at and participating in each of the gatherings.

 - Commitment to do the reading and writing necessary to complete the training and assessment assignments given before and after each cohort gathering.
 (These will be not be burdensome or unnecessarily time-consuming, but they will be important for getting the most out of the cohort experience.
 Think articles, not books, and short answers, not essays.)